Same-day Response

 Public involvement workshop

-We will be holding a public involvement workshop to check the findings of our insight report, review our identified outcomes (as above), and discuss our approach to public involvement on the board.
-The workshop is open to anyone with an interest in same-day response services and will be held virtually on Zoom.
+We held a public involvement workshop to check the findings of our insight report, review our identified outcomes (as above), and discuss our approach to public involvement on the board.